Beyond the delta method: Introduction

 In Section~\ref{sec:change-var} we study the effects on our procedure of change of variable for reparametrization of the space of parameters.
 Related to the problem of reparametrization, changing $F_n$ to $F_n/\Phi$ for a suitable $\Phi$ does not change the root~$\theta(n)$ but leads to a different expansion in~\eqref{eq:intro:8} which is sometimes more convenient (see Section~\ref{sec:change-scale} and Section~\ref{sec:exp-fam:natural}).

 We illustrate our results through several known examples: exponential family (Section~\ref{sec:exp-fam}) and parametric estimation for stochastic processes (Section~\ref{sec:diffusion}).
+A far less trivial application is provided in~\cite{lm22} where we apply our procedure to the Skew Brownian motion obtaining new expansions of the MLE estimator of the skewness parameter and showing that it is asymptotically mixed normal.
+In this context, when Skew Brownian motion is a Brownian motion, we recover the expansion given in \cite{lejay2014} and give an alternative one obtained via a finer expansion for some specific asymptotics of the $\dD^k F_n$.
+We refer to this situation of getting two expansions as \emph{phase transition}, which we explain in this paper on the binomial model (see Section~\ref{sec:symmetric}).

+The examples we mention show that we are not restricted to independent samples nor to asymptotic normality.
 We highlight that we are not restricted to the MLE but we may consider as well the Generalized Method of Moment, pseudo- or quasi-likelihood estimators, and other variants~(see \textit{e.g.},~\cite{Newey_2004}).
-Besides, we are not restricted to independent samples nor to asymptotic normality.

 Our procedure can also be used to study the lack of normality of the estimator under a fixed sample size $n$ when $G$ is Gaussian.
 The lack of normality may come from the fact that $G_n$ has not reached the Gaussian regime and/or by the non-linearity of $H(n,\cdot)$.
-We develop this in Example~\ref{exa:exponential} on the exponential distribution and in Example~\ref{exa:binomial:2} on the Binomial distribution.
+We develop this in Example~\ref{exa:exponential} on the exponential distribution and in Example~\ref{exa:binomial:2} on the binomial distribution.

-In \cite{lm22}, we apply our procedure to the Skew Brownian motion to obtain new expansions and the asymptotic behaviors of the MLE estimator of the skewness parameter.
-In this context, we recover the expansion given in \cite{lejay2014}, and give an alternative one.
-This is due to the fact that we have generalized the procedure to make a finer expansion for some specific asymptotics of the $\dD^k F_n$.
-We refer to this situation as \emph{phase transition}, which we explain in this paper on the binomial model (see Section~\ref{sec:symmetric}).

-Before introducing Theorem~\ref{th:random}, in the next two sections, we present some preliminary analytical results in which no randomness is involved.
+Before introducing Theorem~\ref{th:random}, in the next section, we present some preliminary analytical results in which no randomness is involved.
 However, to introduce some notations, we may refer to the desired probabilistic properties.